Navigating Generative Engine Optimisation (GEO): A Beginners Guide for Small Business Owners

 Identifying and Overcoming Implementation Barriers

 The trick?
 Focus on what matters most to your audience.
-That means diving deep into user intent and context.
-Creating engaging, meaningful content that solves your customers' problems is key.
-This user-focused approach might require a new mindset and employee training, which can strain resources, but it's essential for GEO success (Source: Moz).
+That means understanding user intent and creating meaningful content that directly solves real problems.
+This kind of user-focused approach may require a shift in mindset or even internal training to bring your team along, which can be challenging but essential for long-term success with GEO.

 Budget Constraints and Resource Management